operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 File-based catalogs can be composed by combining multiple other catalogs or by extracting subsets of one catalog, or a combination of both of these.

+See the [Building a composite catalog](#building-a-composite-catalog) section for a simple example.

 ### Extensibility